-Approved by the Portfolio Holder - Cllr Deborah Watson, Executive Member for Environmental Health & Licensing
+Approved by Councillor Deborah Watson, Portfolio Holder for Environmental Health and Licensing

-Envir onmental Health & Licens ing

-IMPLICATIONS

-Finance and Risk: Details: Yes⊠ No □

-can be accommodate consideration of the ed from existing b Council when und to implement an oudgets.
-Public safe dertaking its statuto tation of the policies.
-This ety is a paramount ory functions in respect of with statutory guidance cou ıld
+IMPLICATIONS;

+Finance and Risk: Yes⊠ No □ Details: There will be a minor cost associated with the implementation of the policies.
+This can be accommodated from existing Environmental Health Service budgets.
+Public safety is a paramount consideration of the Council when undertaking its statutory functions in respect of taxi licensing.
+Failure to implement any changes in line with statutory guidance could leave the Council open to scrutiny.

-On Beh alf of the Section 151 Office cer
+On b ehalf of the Section 151 Office er:

-Legal (including Da ta Protection): Yes⊠ No □
+Legal (including Data Protection): Yes⊠ No □

-Hire Vehicle Standar statutory guidelines ds.
-Having a policy will assist the Cou cy which is clear, fi uncil in implementir the Statutory Taxi & Privat t for purpose and meets ng rules, whilst preventing ny associated legal costs.
+Details: The Council has a statutory obligation to have regard to the Statutory Taxi & Private Hire Vehicle Standards.
+Having a policy which is clear, fit for purpose and meets statutory guidelines will assist the Council in implementing rules, whilst preventing a legal challenge by way of judicial review, and as such, any associated legal costs.

-On Behalf of the Solicitor to the Cour ncil
+On beha alf of the Solicitor to the Counc li:

-Staffing : Yes□ Details: No ⊠
+Staffing: Yes□ No ⊠ Details:

+There are no staffing implications for this report.

-On behal f of the Head of Paid Serv ice
+On beh nalf of the Head of Paid Servic е

 DECISION INFORMATION

-Decision Information

 Is the decision a Key Decision?
-Yes

-A Key Decision is an executive decision which has a

-significant impact on two or more District wards or

-which results in income or expenditure to the Council

-above the following thresholds:
+A Key Decision is an executive decision which has a significant impact on two or more District wards or which results in income or expenditure to the Council above the following thresholds: BDC: Revenue - £75,000 □ Capital - £150,000 □ ☑ Please indicate which threshold applies

-BDC:

-Revenue - £75,000 □ Capital - £150,000 □

-NEDDC:

-Revenue - £100,000 □ Capital - £250,000 □

-☑ Please indicate which threshold applies

 Is the decision subject to Call-In?
-Yes

-(Only Key Decisions are subject to Call-In)
+(Only Key Decisions are subject to Call-In) No

+Diatrict Words Significantly, Affected None

-District Wards Significantly Affected All
+District Wards Significantly Affected None

-Consultation: Yes

-Leader / Deputy Leader □ Cabinet / Executive ⊠

-SAMT ⊠ Relevant Service Manager ⊠ Details:

-Members ⊠ Public ⊠ Other □ Public, members and
+Consultation: Leader / Deputy Leader ⊠ Cabinet / Executive ⊠ SLT ⊠ Relevant Service Manager ⊠ Members ⊠ Public ⊠ Other ⊠ Yes Details: Public, member and other stakeholder consultation

-stakeholder consultation

-Links to Council Ambition (PDC)/Council Plan (NED) priorities or Boliov
+Links to Council Ambition: Customers, Economy and Environment All

-Links to Council Ambition (BDC)/Council Plan (NED) priorities or Policy Framework including Climate Change, Equalities, and Economics and Health

-implications.

-All

-\[\sqrt{\text{II}} \]

-DOCUMENT INFORMATION

-Appendix No Title 1 Consultees List 2 Consultation Response 3 Taxi Licensing Policy: Enforcement (current) 4 Consequential amendments table for Taxi Licensing Policy: Enforcement 5 Taxi Licensing Policy: Hackney Carriage/Private Hire Vehicle Drivers (Draft) 6 Taxi Licensing Policy: Hackney Carriage and Private Hire Vehicles (Draft) 7 Taxi Licensing Policy: Private Hire Operators (Draft) 8 Taxi Licensing Policy: Enforcement (Draft) 9 Taxi Licensing Policy: Equality Act (Draft) apers (These are unpublished works which have been relied on to a when preparing the report.
-They must be listed in the section below.
+DOCUMENT INFORMATION Appendix No Title 1 Taxi Licensing Policy: Hackney Carriage/Private Hire Vehicle Drivers (Draft) 2 Taxi Licensing Policy: Hackney Carriage and Private Hire Vehicles (Draft) 3 Taxi Licensing Policy: Private Hire Operators (Draft) 4 Taxi Licensing Policy: Enforcement (Draft) 5 Taxi Licensing Policy: Equality Act (Draft)